jlit/shockingGame/README.md

   - Thread the button into the top of the controller.
   - insert the wires from the bottom.
   - Solder two wires (red and white) to the two button terminals.
-  - Using and m3 screw and washer, secure the other two wires to two electrode bars.
+  - Using and M3 screw and washer, secure the other two wires to two electrode bars.
-  - Secure a zip-tie around the 4 conductor wire where it exits the hole in the bottom of the controller.
+  - Secure a zip-tie around the 4-conductor wire where it exits the hole in the bottom of the controller.
   - Place the bars into the slots on the cover and slide the cover under the top of the controller.
-  - Secure the cover in place with one 3 screw.
+  - Secure the cover in place with one M3 screw.

 ## LEDs
 - Cut the WS2812 LED strip into 4 lengths of 4 LEDs.
 Be sure to cut at designated cut lines on the strip.